Welcome!

 You will start with just the bare essentials of knowledge about the natural numbers (the “counting numbers”, 0, 1, 2, 3, and so on up from there) and work your way up to more powerful knowledge through mathematical proofs.

-The structure of this game is largely a clone of the admirable original Natural Number Game tutorial developed in England at Cambridge University using the Lean Theorem Prover.
+The structure of this game is largely a clone of the Natural Number Game tutorial developed in England at Imperial College London using the Lean Theorem Prover.
 This edition uses the Prooftoys proof assistant, with its focus on graphical user interaction, simplicity, and ease of use for beginners.
 While it knows far less mathematics than research-grade proof assistants such as Lean, the logic of Prooftoys is capable of supporting advanced university-level math.

 Will it be hard?